 So now we have the hamburger pattie in America in the 1880s; it looks and tastes much like it does today, and is widely consumed.
 But something is still missing; the hamburger is still something that you sit down and eat on a plate, with a knife and fork and a side dish.

 The hamburger needs to go mobile.
 It needs to become a sandwich.
-And how it did, is a point of some contention.
+Our first contender for the inventor of the hamburger is Charlie Nagreen.

 Born into a poor family in Hortonville, Wisconsin in 1870, young Charlie left school at an early age, and set to making a living with a mobile lunch cart.
 He used a small gas grill to heat and serve meatballs, and was undoubtedly familiar with Hamburg Steaks, as Wisconsin had a substantial German ex-pat population.